caleb531/jcanvas/README.md

 ## [Documentation](http://calebevans.me/projects/jcanvas/docs/)

-Please read the documentation before emailing me any questions you may have.
+Please search the online documentation before emailing me any questions you may have.
 If something in the documentation isn't clear, feel free to [email me](mailto:calebevans.me@gmail.com) for clarification.

 ## [Support](http://calebevans.me/projects/jcanvas/support/)